Contact us at ref@lib.arizona.edu, or look up the librarian for your college/department.

 Scholarly sources as grounding

-There are also systems that combine language models with scholarly sources.
-For example:
+There are AI systems that combine language models with scholarly sources.
+These models use scholarly papers as a source of grounding, which makes them more factual.

 A search engine that uses AI to search for and surface claims made in peer-reviewed research papers.
 Ask a plain English research question, and get word-for-word quotes from research papers related to your question.
 The source material used in Consensus comes from the Semantic Scholar database, which includes over 200M papers across all domains of science.